(Disclosure: Some of the links below may be affiliate links)

 - Post-Tax Income Savings rate of 50% (4000/8000)

-Once again, we are able to increase our savings by 6% with some math!
+Once again, we can increase our savings by 6% with some math!

 Now, I do not think this is fair to compute it like this.
-Some people would argue that taxes are not under our control and so should not be taken into account into your savings rate.
-I would argue exactly the contrary!
+Some people would argue that taxes are not under our control and so should not be taken into account in your savings rate.
+I would argue precisely the contrary!

 Taxes are under your control.
 By earning more money, you are increasing your taxes.
 Moreover, there are ways to optimize your taxes.
 For instance, you can invest in tax-efficient funds.
 And you could also move to a country with lower taxes.
-This is all under your control.
+These changes are all under your control.

 Another way to increase your saving rate with math is to take into account your retirement contributions as savings.
 For instance, if you pay 5% of your salary every month to your 401(K) or your second pillar, you can consider this as savings.

 Let’s take an example again.